wearehanno/action-semantic-release/README.md

 ### Adjust your `package.json` configuration

-If you want to produce a GitHub package as part of the release, you also need to specify which [files](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#files) to include:
+Optional: If you want to produce a package (to GitHub Packages) as part of the release, you may also wish to customise which [files](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#files) to include in the package:

 ```
 {